 It also serves to register companies that offer internships, apprenticeships or jobs for released inmates.
 They can add their offers to the database themselves.
 The registration is voluntary for all participants.

 The project partners promote the database and maintain the contacts gained thereby, record them in their networks and connect them with their associated correctional facilities.
 Prison staff or, depending on the respective partner country, associated NGOs will have direct access to the database in order to significantly facilitate the identification of companies, volunteer individuals and organizations.
 Only correctional facilities or associated NGOs and the project partners will be able to access the data of the volunteers and companies.
-However, during registration, participants can optionally allow other companies and volunteers to view their data as well.

 The project partnership has set itself the goal to get at least 20 companies and 20 volunteers or organizations in each partner country (Germany, Austria, Italy, Portugal) to register in the database.
 The database can be used by all participants regardless of the hardware - also on mobile devices (browser-based software).

 To access the volunteer database for business and volunteers, go this way:

 The project partners are developing observation sheets for prison staff and employees of the associated NGOs, which are used within the project to evaluate the inmates with grades during the sports activities, where social skills are particularly evident.
 Therefore, this field is particularly suitable for observing the inmates and assigning grades.
 The observation sheets can be used especially during the group sports in the prisons, but also for other activities where it is possible to observe the social competencies of the inmates.